Introduction

 Hash of an X.509 certificate |

-Interface for authentication credentials gives following benefits:
+The authentication credentials interface provides the following benefits:

 API usage example